SameerBarot/MvcMovie/README.txt

 		add this in README file.
 		try to run webpage and check database and add 5 new movies data. make a git repository Public.Make it visiblity private to public.So,everyone can see everyfile of webpage.

+		1528 UTC
+		edit seedate.cs,
+		add rating char.
+		found 10 error and tried to solve it and after make some changes i could solve that errors. ran web page succesfully